Bachelor of Science in Nursing (BSN) Degree

 Performance in the areas of science and math in prerequisite courses as well as in other General Education required prerequisite courses.

 Performance on the TEAS V (Test of Essential Academic Skills), which is a standardized test of academic achievement in four areas that are related to student performance in nursing school.

 Course work in the BSN curriculum is divided into three separate areas (for a total of 120 credit hours).
 The baccalaureate curriculum includes one year of pre-nursing general education course work followed by three years of upper division nursing course work.
-Click here for a Sample BSN Degree Completion Plan.
+Click here for a Sample BSN Curriculum Degree Map.
 Students are eligible to apply for admission to the major during the spring semester of their freshman year, provided they will complete a minimum of 29-31 hours of pre-nursing course work by the end of the spring semester.
 Admission to the major is competitive, based on academic achievement in pre-nursing courses and a pre-admission TEAS V test.

 BSN Nursing Core Courses (75 credit hours)